Roemer/ut99-server/README.md

 BunnyTrack is ready to use.
 To change the game type in the Server Admin Console, use the Server Console and type:
 `servertravel CTF-BT-FEB-Factory.unr?game=BTPlusPlusPublicUTBT_beta3.BunnyTrackGame`

+## ChaosUT
+ChaosUT and a few maps are added.
+Change the GameType to it to use it.

 ## CustomCrossHairScale
 This mod is loaded permanently.
 It allows to scale the crosshair as it might be too big on some resolutions.
 Any player can just go to their console (tab) and execute the following command:
 `mutate ch_scale 1`
-Note: Might fail for weapons with a secondary crosshair like sniper, so it is mostly usefull for Insta-Gib.
+Note: Might fail for weapons with a secondary crosshair like sniper, so it is mostly usefull for InstaGib.

 ## FlagAnnouncementsV2
 This mod is added as a mutator.
 So it must be added to the mutators list to work.